Adharmic - That which goes against dharma or the universal physical, psychological and moral laws as governed by Ishvara (God).

 Manana - The second stage of Self-inquiry that involves resolving any doubts or confusion regarding the teaching.

 Maya - A mysterious power that creates the world of objects out of awareness.
-Maya has the ability to both veil and project, therefore hiding the truth from the jiva.
+Maya has the ability to both veil and project, therefore hide the truth from the jiva.

 Mithya - Apparently real.
 All objects are mithya due to their changing nature and dependency on other factors.
 Vedanta defines "real" as that which is always present and never changes.